Check out this great video on the Reggio Emilia Approach

 Academic skills are woven into an emergent curriculum developed collaboratively among teachers and students.
 The children’s common interests become catalysts for teacher planning inspired by a unique combination of Reggio Emilia-inspired learning with a project approach.

-Kick of your summer with two weeks of learning adventures and summer camp fun with your CHT friends and teachers.
+Kick off your summer with one week of learning adventures and summer camp fun with your CHT friends and teachers.
 Ages 2 through 5 will enjoy two weeks of outdoor fun, water play, nature explorations, art and literacy activities and so much more!